5ymph0en1x/SyForge/README.md

 Configuration

-Just replace the TOKEN, ID and KEY fields with yours in BOTH files.
+Just replace the TOKEN, ID and KEY fields with yours in BOTH files (Oanda's account ID is the sub-account number).
-Then, install the dependancies using the pip3 install commands located at the beginning of each file.
+Then, install the dependencies using "pip3 install -r requirements.txt".

 ------------------------------------